 Make Your Own Crochet Stitch Markers: Free DIY Stitch Marker Tutorial

-Sure, you can use a paper clip or a piece of string, but a hand-crafted beaded stitch marker makes the whole process of creating crochet even more pleasant.
+Really nice crochet stitch markers are good to have.
+Sure, you can use a paperclip or a piece of string, but a handcrafted beaded stitch marker makes the whole process of creating crochet even more pleasant.

 If you can't tell the difference between a lobster claw and a jump ring or a head pin and wire, that's OK.
 All those things will be labeled at your local bead shop or craft store.
 The round-nose pliers and cutting pliers are jewelry tools, in case you were thinking of raiding your household tool chest.
 Quite possibly, your local bead shop will let you sit down and make these at the shop with their tools.
 But trust me, you'll soon want some of your own.

-For details on how to make this loop, check out this video at Beading Daily.
+For details on how to make this loop, check out this video on making simple loops.

-And if you get hooked on the whole beading thing (it happens), another final addition to your toolbox is Step-by-Step Beads.
+And if you get hooked on the whole beading thing (it happens), another final addition to your toolbox is Step-by-Step Wire.
 This magazine does just what its name says: Every project has detailed step-by-step instructions—with pictures!—for how to turn a pile of beads and wire into a woven bracelet or dangly earrings or a swingy necklace.
 In just a few steps, you'll be as pretty as your crochet projects!